vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 towards'; Mat.
 96. 1-25.
 Sarvamangala-trayodasi-every month on śu.
 13th one should

 subsist by ekabhakta or nakta or observe a fast and worship three viz.
-Kroña, Balabhadra and Mangalā ( Durga) goddess known as ' Ankāvankā'; one overcomes all difficulties by remembering these three or worshipping the images of these
+Kroña, Balabhadra and Mangalā ( Durgā) goddess known as ' Ankāvankā'; one overcomes all difficulties by remembering these three or worshipping the images of these

 444